Bronchitis vs. Pneumonia: Essential Differences You Need to Know

 Symptoms and diagnosis of pneumonia

 The type of pneumonia influences symptom severity.
-Atypical pneumonia, caused by organisms such as mycoplasma pneumonia, tends to have milder symptoms with a prolonged dry cough and low fever (Stamm & Stankewicz, 2020).
-In contrast, fungal pneumonia is more common in immunocompromised patients and can present with persistent cough, weight loss, and respiratory distress (Azar, 2023).
-Differentiating bronchitis or pneumonia can be challenging, as both share overlapping respiratory symptoms, but pneumonia generally causes more pronounced systemic effects.
+Atypical pneumonia, including Mycoplasma pneumonia, tends to have milder symptoms, characterized by a prolonged dry cough and low fever (Stamm & Stankewicz, 2020).
+Fungal pneumonia is more common in immunocompromised patients and can present with persistent cough, weight loss, and symptoms of respiratory infection (Azar, 2023).

 Pneumonia diagnosis